Broker Check

 If the value of your investment decreases to a level below your cost basis, you have an unrealized loss.

-But if you sell an investment with an unrealized gain - that is, you sell it for more than your cost basis - you have now realized the gain, and it becomes a taxable gain.
+But if you sell an investment with an unrealized gain — that is, you sell it for more than your cost basis — you have now realized the gain and generated a tax liability.

 Netting Out